 Visitation or time-sharing refers to the time a parent spends with the child.
-Generally all parents are entitled to reasonable time with their kids.
+Generally all parents are entitled to reasonable visitation.
 This is because all parents have a constitutional right to care for and control their children.

-Understanding what child custody means in Kentucky can be difficult.
 Custody in Kentucky is used to mean a variety of things in Kentucky Courts, and can refer several different types of “custody.”
 If you have questions about what type of custody you have or need to file for a change in custody contact a custody attorney at Hurst & Hurst Law at (859) 209-2101.